-It is a general rule that parents are not allowed to coach their own child's team in the competitive program.
-Exceptions may be made at younger age groups based on staffing issues that best suit the organization.
+It is a general rule that parents are not allowed to coach their own child's team in the competitive program U-12 and above.
+Exceptions may be made at younger age groups based on staffing issues that best suit the organization and also where in which the quality of a coach supersedes this dynamic, and or the coach is one of the Directors / Full Time Staff.